Maxtoshie/maxtoshie/README.md

 **👨‍💻 Student Software Engineer | Full-Stack Developer | Passionate About Creating Seamless Digital Experiences**

 Hello!
-I'm Maxwel, a student software engineer from Kenya, at the African Leadership University in Rwanda.
-I have a passion for full-stack development and enjoy creating efficient, user-centered web applications.
-With a sharp focus on both front-end and back-end technologies, I thrive on building robust systems and responsive interfaces that enhance user engagement.
+I'm Maxwel, a student software engineer from Kenya currently studying at the African Leadership University in Rwanda.
+I have a strong passion for full-stack development and enjoy crafting efficient, user-centered web applications.
+With a keen focus on both front-end and back-end technologies, I thrive on building robust systems and responsive interfaces that enhance user engagement.
 I'm always open to collaboration, so feel free to reach out if you'd like to work together on a project or have any questions!

 ---